hughpyle/ASR33/rpi/README.md

 ```

 Then create a file `/etc/systemd/system/getty@ttyACM0.service.d/override.conf` with
-contents below, replacing `userename` with the desired linux user that should
+contents below, replacing `username` with the desired linux user that should
-automatically be logged in:
+automatically be logged in, and making sure that `ttyACM0` matches the port you're using.
 ```
 [Service]
 Type=simple
 ExecStart=
-ExecStart=-/sbin/agetty --nohostname --autologin username --noclear ttyACM0 tty33
+ExecStart=-/sbin/agetty --nohostname --autologin username --noclear ttyACM0 110 tty33
 ```
 (Yes, there are two `ExecStart=` lines).

 The `tty33` is the terminal type (defined in `/lib/terminfo/`) and
 gives you a plain terminal without escape sequences for colors.

+The `110` baud rate isn't needed if you're going via a Teensy or Arduino that can present a
+full-speed interface to the USB port.

 You may need to set `stty brkint` for BREAK to send Ctrl+C to the host.

+### Using a custom Linux kernel

+Linux originated in the 1990s and was never built with Teletype support in mind.
+So it's missing some of the features from original Unix that you will want for
+a natural Teletype experience, including upper-case escape characters and
+carriage-return delay.
+You can [build a custom kernel that includes these features](https://github.com/hughpyle/ASR33/blob/master/rpi/kernel/README.md).

-### Using custom terminfo
+### Using custom terminfo with a Teensy or Arduino interface

-The [Teensy firmware](../firmware) implements wordwrap, automatic CR for NL,
+[My Teensy firmware](../firmware) implements wordwrap, automatic CR for NL,
 delays for NL and CR, and other features, controlled by escape sequences.
 If you're using
 that firmware, the best settings are